kevinhansberger/Unofficial-Unbounce-Variant-Conversion-Rate-Calculator-Google-Chrome-Extension/README.md

 Variant C - Title: Added small review widget | (1221.csV 43.csC)

 Remove commas from numbers and make sure the Champion Starting Visitors number is followed by a ".csV" and make sure the Champion Starting Conversions number is followed by a ".csC" for the calculations to be accurate.

+If you'd like to bookmark a specific Unbounce page, you may do so by clicking the bookmark icon.
+This will add the current page to your list of bookmarks which can all be viewed by clicking the list icon.
+This will save you time, so you don't need to navigate back to unbounce and search for the specific page.
+If you'd like to remove the bookmark, simply click the blue bookmark icon.